Sarah627/Java_miniatures/README.md

   ![calculate weights](/images/calculate%20weights.png)

-- let's sum up the whole problem: (I've add some additional blocks)
+- let's sum up the whole problem: (I've added some additional blocks)

   ![the big picture](/images/print%20transcript%20problem.png)

 - Now after applying the Top-Down approach in designing the feature, let's move to implementation:
-  - I used the `bottom-up` approach to implemet the methods:
+  - I used the `bottom-up` approach to implement the methods:

     1. I started by the `getLiteralGrades` methods, as I wanted to print the literal grade of each course, then pass these literals to another method calculates the weight of each course solely.